robgraves/crapsgame/README.md

 data/sounds/chips.wav - sound effect for any other bet winning

+02/24/2024

+My coding partner from college nullist (Tyler Mosgrove) contributed color to the bankroll, green for anything positive and red for bankrupt.
+This inspired me to colorize the whole game and make it optional.
+Which makes me want to put in a Settings menu to 1) turn on or off color, 2) turn on or off sounds, and 3) switch between general gameplay and the mature gameplay.

 12/24/2023

 Resuming Testing of Craps Game, definitely need deeper Wrong Bettor